Skip to main content

 • grinding

-Players find the grinding aspect of the game beneficial for farming resources, though the repetitive AI voice can become tedious and occasionally annoying.
+Players find the grinding aspect of the game suitable for farming, though they note that the AI voice can become tedious and occasionally annoying.

-• “The AI voice can be tedious and yet sometimes annoying.”
+• “The AI voice can be tedious and sometimes annoying.”

 • emotional